videinfra/static-website-builder-images-plugin/README.md

     ignore: [
     ],

-    // Image file extensions
+    // Image file extensions, these are defaults
-    extensions: ['jpg', 'png', 'webp', 'gif', 'pdf', 'svg'],
+    extensions: ['jpg', 'jpeg', 'png', 'webp', 'gif', 'pdf', 'svg', 'avif', 'tiff'],

     // Optimization settings + format conversion
-    // Default is `false`, images won't be converted into WEBP and won't be optimized
+    // Default is `false`, images won't be converted into WEBP, won't be optimized and won't be resized
     optimization: {
         // Converting from PNG or JPG into WEBP + optimize
         webp: {